Festivals in Nepal and its Celebation Dates

 Teej

-The first day of the Teej also calls as Dar khane din.
-On the second day, women take bath and wear clean clothes and visit the Shiva temple.
+The first day of the Teej is also called Dar khane din.
+On the second day, women bathe, wear clean clothes, and visit the Shiva temple.
 Women generally wear red clothes during Teej.
-After returning from the temple, women sing and dance for the entire day, and at midnight women break their fast.
+After returning from the temple, women sing and dance for the entire day, and at midnight, women break their fast.
 Devotee mostly visits Pashupatinath during Teej.
-Unmarried women also fast on Teej for getting a husband like lord shiva.
+Unmarried women also fast on Teej to get a husband like lord shiva.

 Dashain

-We all know that Dashain is the main festival of Hindu people.
-As the majority of people in Nepal are Hindu, the people of Nepal celebrate Dashain as the main festival.
-This is the longest festival celebrates in Nepal as Dashain lasts for 15 days.
+We all know that Dashain is the main Hindu festival.
+Most people in Nepal are Hindu, so they celebrate Dashain as the main Festival.
+This is the longest Festival celebrated in Nepal, and Dashain lasts 15 days.
 Each day of Dashain has its importance and story.
 Ghatasthapana is the first day of Dashain.
-On this day people harvest a special plant name “Jamara”.
+On this day, people harvest a particular plant named “Jamara.”

 Tihar

-Tihar is the festival of lights and color which comes after Dashain.
-It is celebrating for 5 days.
-In these five days, people worship different animals and the goddess Laxmi who is the god of wealth.
+Tihar is the Festival of lights and color, which comes after Dashain.
+It is celebrated for five days.
+During these five days, people worship different animals and the goddess Laxmi, the God of wealth.
 People celebrate Tihar in Nepal with great enthusiasm.
-They clean their house and wash everything in the house.
-People in Nepal believe that, if they keep their house clean then goddess Laxmi will reside in their house.
-Kojagrat Purnima is the first day of Dashain where birds especially Crow are worship.
+They clean their houses and wash everything in them.

 Christmas Festivals in Nepal

-Christmas is the main festival of Christian people.
-Though the number of Christian people in Nepal is slightly less all people celebrate Christmas with the same amount of excitement.
+Christmas is the main Festival for Christians.
+Though the number of Christians in Nepal is slightly less, everyone celebrates Christmas with the same excitement.
 You can visit different churches during Christmas.
-This is the day when the founder of the Christian religion Jesus Christ was born.
+This is the day the founder of the Christian religion, Jesus Christ, was born.
 People celebrate Christmas in Nepal by gathering with family and visiting churches.
-Children are most excited on the occasion of charismas as they will get many presents during Christmas.
-Public holidays also give on the occasion of Christmas.
+Children are most excited about Christmas as they will get many presents during Christmas.
+Public holidays are also given on the occasion of Christmas.

 Conclusion